johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Yes, we took her everywhere.
 We did not take her around someone who obviously had a cold or was sick, as we did not want her to pick it up.
 But yes, she was, she vacationed with us.

-She, the only thing that she did in a classroom was her first grade religious education, and she was thrilled to be able to do that.
+She, the only thing that she did in a classroom was her first-grade religious education, and she was thrilled to be able to do that.
 She was able.
 That was her opportunity with fellow classmates, and so she did that.

 We did not overly protect her, but we protected her.
 When I say we didn't overly, I mean we took her out.
 We did places.